pnp/graph-connectors-samples/samples/nodejs-typescript-policies/README.md

 - A response from Copilot for Microsoft 365 will showcase the data ingested by the Graph connector.

 ![Empty connector copilot](./assets/connector-copilot-results.png)

-## Features

-This sample shows how to ingest data from a custom API into your Microsoft 365 tenant.

-The sample illustrates the following concepts:

-- simplify debugging and provisioning of resources with Teams Toolkit for Visual Studio code
-- create external connection schema
-- support full ingestion of data
-- visualize the external content in the Policy Management declarative copilot
-- visualize the external content in Copilot for Microsoft 365
-- visualize the external content in search results using a custom Adaptive Card

 ## Help